 Your help desk team can also benefit from an internal knowledge management system they can refer to for consistency in process and troubleshooting guides.

-A help desk can provide a wealth of valuable data on your customer.
+A help desk can provide a wealth of valuable data and metrics on your customer.

 But this is only possible if your help desk system comes with an easy to use analytics tool.
 This gives help desk managers deep insights into everything from the performance of their teams to the satisfaction of their customers.
 When shared across the business, it can unlock insights such as where customer pain points are and what product areas need more development.